-- New bus stops and route information will be available at the schools.
+New bus stops and route information will be available at the schools.
 All requests for transportation must come from the school.
-Parents should contact the school to apply for transportation. - Parents are responsible for notifying the school of the correct home or transportation address. - All address changes are to be reported to the school.
+Parents should contact the school to apply for transportation.

+Parents are responsible for notifying the school of the correct home or transportation address.
+All address changes are to be reported to the school.
 The school will notify Transportation regarding changes.

-SPECIAL TRANSPORTATION
+SPECIAL SERVICES TRANSPORTATION

-- The level of transportation service for Special Education students is determined by each student's Individualized Education Program (IEP). - Special transportation service for students served by 504 Plans is determined by the students' plans. - Parents must transport students while transportation arrangements are pending. - All address changes are to be reported to the school.
+The level of transportation service for Special Education students is determined by each student's Individualized Education Program (IEP).

+- Special transportation service for students served by 504 Plans is determined by the students' plans. - Parents must transport students while transportation arrangements are pending. - All address changes are to be reported to the school.
 The school will notify Transportation regarding changes.

-Parents of students receiving transportation services as part of their Special Education or 504 Plan services should call the dispatcher at (405) 587-1151 or (405) 587-1152 if a student will be absent from the bus and again when the For more information or if you have questions, please call student will resume riding.
+Parents of students receiving transportation services as part of their Special Education or 504 Plan services should call the dispatcher at 587-1151 or 587-1152 if a student will be absent from the bus and again when the student will resume riding.
 If any student fails to ride or call in for a period of three consecutive days, that student will be dropped from the route until parent calls to notify Transportation the student will resume riding.